 After lunch I grab a few minutes to review my notes from my latest HR GO training and see if I have any outstanding action points for the next session.

-Last time, I wanted to learn more about negotiating rates with clients, so asked Rebecca if she could explain more.
+Last time, I wanted to learn more about negotiating rates with clients, so asked our Talent Development Manager if she could explain more.
 I really appreciate the fact that the training’s so personalised and we’re encouraged to make suggestions about extra topics.

 As I’m on a basic salary plus commission, it’s in my interests to be able to agree rates that work for both clients and HR GO.